sdetweil/MMM-Config/README.md

 setup for running the installer in a docker container we need to add some properties to the container

+this value matches the `AdditionalInstancePort` config variable above

 a port at 9000:9000
 for kHassel's docker container I added the following lines to magicmirror/run/compose.yaml